numfocus/gsoc/2016/proposals/filip-ter.md

 1. Fix existing bugs:
-	- The list of 'Bug' labelled issues is posted [here](https://github.com/pydata/pandas/issues?utf8=✓&q=is%3Aopen+is%3Aissue+label%3ASparse+label%3ABug) - will likely change before the start of gsoc.
+	- The list of 'Bug' labelled issues is posted [here](https://github.com/pydata/pandas/issues?utf8=✓&q=is%3Aopen+is%3Aissue+label%3ASparse+label%3ABug) - will likely change before the start of gsoc
-	- Before making sparse a separate module, it makes sense to fix some of the existing bugs.
-It is good to start with this for two reasons:
+	- It is good to start with this for two reasons:
-		1. It will mean that known bugs are not transferred to the new `pandas-sparse` module.
+		1. It will mean that known bugs are not transferred to the new `pandas-sparse` module
-		2. It will be a good opportunity to gain a deep understanding of `sparse` internals and implementation, which will make the refactoring into a separate module easier.
+		2. It will be a good opportunity to gain a deep understanding of `sparse` internals and implementation, which will make the refactoring into a separate module easier

 2. Refactor sparse to an independent module:
 	- Change `sparse` to be an independent module named `pandas-sparse` which will be its own project with no dependency on `pandas`
 	- This `pandas-sparse` will then be an external dependency of `pandas`, which is how pandas will provide sparse functionality
-	- `pandas-sparse` will have its own tests, but the `sparse` module already has it's own tests so this should not be too difficult to refactor
+	- `pandas-sparse` will have its own tests, but the `sparse` module already has its own tests so this should not be too difficult to refactor

 3. Implement enhancements:
-	- List of enhancements to implement: [here](https://github.com/pydata/pandas/issues?utf8=✓&q=is%3Aopen+is%3Aissue+label%3ASparse+label%3AEnhancement), if there is not enough time to for them all, I will choose a subset to implement.
+	- List of enhancements to implement: [here](https://github.com/pydata/pandas/issues?utf8=✓&q=is%3Aopen+is%3Aissue+label%3ASparse+label%3AEnhancement), if there is not enough time to for them all, I will choose a subset to implement
-	- This section will involve writing tests for the enhancements that will be implemented.
+	- This section will involve writing tests for the enhancements that will be implemented

 ---